soluml/pre-style/README.md

 Files that will be prepended to each processed code-block.
 This is where you let Pre-Style know that you have variables, mixins, etc. that you want to use with your code-block syntax.
 Avoid sticking entire libraries here, as it'll be slow and muck up your output.
 Instead use varables, mixins, placeholders, etc. that won't impact the final output.

 #### --nameSpaces [-n]
-Want to use something other that `PreStyle\` \`` to denote your code-blocks?
+Want to use something other than `PreStyle` to denote your code-blocks?
 You can specify those namespaces here.
 A common namespace used is `styled` to take advantage of tooling available for [styled-components](https://github.com/styled-components/styled-components#syntax-highlighting).